git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

-In my never ending conquest to get software projects working in symphony with code changes, I've come to taste test many file watching applications and patterns to get 'instant feedback' upon file changes, I've become the internet's unofficial connoisseur on them.
+In my never ending conquest to get software projects working in symphony with code changes, I've come to taste test many file watching applications and patterns.
+In an effort to get that perfect feedback look upon files changing, I've gradually become the internet's unofficial connoisseur on them.

 What this kind of application does is wait for a file to be updated, then executes a custom command, like restarting a server, rebuilding an application,